 Each saint is to press forward to become part of the Body of Christ, and at the same time to be ministering his gifts to the other members of the royal priesthood.
 He or she also is to be bringing the Gospel to outsiders as the Lord directs.
 In addition there are all sorts of good works that the saints are to do, such as helping the poor and praying with all who ask for assistance—especially those who are of the household of faith.

 Therefore those who were scattered went everywhere preaching the word.
 (Acts 8:4)

 in all things showing yourself to be a pattern of good works; in doctrine showing integrity, reverence, incorruptibility, (Titus 2:7)

 Something else is to take place with the members of the royal priesthood, the Body of Christ.
 They are to bear witness to the heavens and the earth of the Person, way, will, and purpose and Kingdom of the Lord God of Heaven.

 The gifts and ministries of the Spirit have as their purpose the building of the Body of Christ, which is the holy Lampstand of God.
 As the Lampstand is being constructed it is giving light—light that makes clear to angels and men the Person and will of God.

-Ye are the light of the world.
-A city that is set on an hill cannot be hid.
+“You are the light of the world.
+A city that is set on a hill cannot be hidden.
 (Matthew 5:14)